-We will shortly be offering the Friends of Wiltshire Churches a choice of cards showing images from our wonderful churches.
+We are offering the Friends of Wiltshire Churches a choice of cards showing images from our wonderful churches.

 Two of our Trustees have written these comprehensive books on churches in Wiltshire and elsewhere that are reviewed below and which are offered for sale.